nicksagona/popphp-v1-legacy/README.md

 * The GD library for image manipulation (including FreeType support)
 * The Imagick extension (with ImageMagick & Ghostscript) for advanced image manipulation
 * The Memcache extension for the Cache component (using the Memcached adapter)
+* The DOMDocument extension for the Svg component
-* The SimpleXML extension for the Feed, Language and Data components
+* The SimpleXML extension for the Feed, Data, Locale and Svg components
 * The PHP mail function and SMTP server correctly set for the mail component
 * The cURL extension for the Curl component
 * FTP support enabled for the FTP component